 The funding plan adopted in assessing the contributions for each individual employer is in accordance with the Funding Strategy Statement (FSS).
-Any different approaches adopted, e.g. with regard to the implementation of contribution increases and deficit recovery periods, are as determined through the FSS consultation process.
+Any different approaches adopted, e.g. regarding the implementation of contribution increases and deficit recovery periods, are as determined through the FSS consultation process.

-The valuation was carried out using the projected unit actuarial method and the main actuarial assumptions used for assessing the Solvency Funding Target and the Primary rate of contribution were as follows:
+The valuation was carried out using the projected unit actuarial method.
+Full yield curves were used in calculating the liabilities and the approximate single equivalent rates for the main actuarial assumptions used for assessing the Solvency Funding Target and the Primary rate of contribution, were as follows:

-Assumptions For past service liabilities (Solvency Funding Target) For future service liabilities (Primary rate of contribution) Rate of return on investments (discount rate) 3.95% per annum 4.65% per annum Rate of pay increases (long term) 3.65% per annum 3.65% per annum Rate of increases in pensions in payment (in excess of GMP) 2.40% per annum 2.40% per annum
+For past service liabilities (Solvency Funding Target) For future service liabilities (Primary rate of contribution) Rate of return on investments (discount rate) 4.45% per annum 5.10% per annum Rate of pay increases (long term) 4.35% per annum 4.35% per annum Rate of increases in pensions in payment (in excess of GMP) 3.10% per annum 3.10% per annum